mndfcked/kokoro-fastapi-nix/README.md

 ### Method 2: Direct Import

-Clone this repository and import the module directly:
+Clone this repository and import the module directly into your NixOS configuration:

 ```nix
 { config, pkgs, ... }: